mikemonaco/devops-takehome/README.md

 ## Overview

-Containerize and deploy this application in the `app` directory to AWS ECS.
+Containerize and deploy the application in the `app` directory to AWS ECS.

 Utilize Pulumi (Python or Typescript) for IaC.